 We will not make your personal information available to companies for marketing purposes.
 We may share information with partners to achieve purposes that benefit you or the local community.

 Intent to transfer personal data to a third country or international organisation

-Should it be necessary to transfer personal information outside the European Economic Area it will only be transferred to a third country or international organisation which the European Commission has decided has appropriate safeguards, including binding corporate rules.
+Should it be necessary to transfer special categories of personal information to a third country i.e. a country or territory outside the UK, it will be transferred to a third country where:

 The period for which the personal data will be stored, or if that is not possible, the criteria used to determine that period